iHansy/Adventure-Hub/README.md

 Adventure Hub is a social media application where users can keep organized bucket lists of future and completed adventures.
 Once a future adventure has been completed, a user can edit that adventure's pictures, description, and additional information with the click of a button.
 There are two other main features I integrated into this application.
 The first being a user activity page, where a user can see all the adventures of other users and drop a like if they think it's cool.
 Secondly, I implimented a national state park search feature to search for parks by state.
 Here a user can find a park that they like and directly add it as an upcoming future adventure.

-Check out the application here - http://adventure-hub.herokuapp.com/#/home
+Check out the live application here - http://adventure-hub.herokuapp.com/#/home

 ## Screen Shots